 The American Cancer Society's estimates for cancer of the cervix in the United States for 2014 are:

 - About 12,360 new cases of invasive cervical cancer (cancer that has spread beyond the cervix)

 - About 4,020 deaths from cervical cancer

 Cervical cancer was once one of the most common causes of cancer death for American women.
-But after 1955 the death rate from cervical cancer went down a lot.
+But the death rate from cervical cancer has gone down a lot over the last 30 years.
 The main reason for this change is the use of screening to find cervical cancer early.
 (Please see the section "Can cancer of the cervix be prevented?")

 Last Revised: 10/14/2014